 The Altai-Sayan Ecoregion between north-western Mongolia and southern Siberia (Figure 2.2.1.b) is one of the most diverse terrestrial landscapes in the Baikal Basin.
-It includes a is a mosaic of coniferous forests, tundra, taiga, forests, semi-desert, intermontane steppes, alpine meadows, rivers, flood plains, and salty marches, and harbours a diversity of wildlife (Onon et al 2004).
+It includes a mosaic of coniferous forests, tundra, taiga, forests, semi-desert, intermontane steppes, alpine meadows, rivers, flood plains, and salty marches, and harbours a diversity of wildlife (Onon et al 2004).
 The conservation of the Altai-Sayan Ecoregion and its biodiversity is of global significance, and offers opportunities to protect ecosystems that are still relatively intact.

-Figure 2.2.1.b: The picturesque beauty of the Sayan Mountain range in the south of Lake Baikal.
+Figure 2.2.1.b: The picturesque beauty of the Sayan Mountain range in the north of Lake Khovsgol.

-The Altai-Sayan fauna includes a number of rare and endangered wildlife species such as snow leopard (Uncia uncia), wild sheep or argal (Ovis ammon), Siberian ibex (Capra sibirica), Mongolian saiga (Saiga tatarica mongolica), musk deer (Moschus moschiferus), Pallas' cat or manul (Felis manul), black tailed gazelle (Gazelle subgutturosa), wild boar (Sus scrofa nigipes), stone martin (Martes foina), marbled polecat (Vormela peregusna), Altai-Sayan subspecies of the reindeer (Rangifer tarandus), and elk or European red deer (Cervus elaphus).
+The Altai-Sayan fauna includes a number of rare and endangered wildlife species such as snow leopard (Uncia uncia), wild sheep or argal (Ovis ammon), Siberian ibex (Capra sibirica), Mongolian saiga (Saiga tatarica mongolica), musk deer (Moschus moschiferus), Pallas' cat or manul (Felis manul), black tailed gazelle (Gazelle subgutturosa), wild boar (Sus scrofa nigipes), stone martin (Martes foina), marbled polecat

+16 This includes 95 families and 476 genera of vascular plants.
+In total, 37 species of plants are endemic.

-This includes 100 families and 600 genera of vascular plants.
+17 This includes 100 families and 600 genera of vascular plants.
 In total, 180 species of plants are endemic.

-&lt;sup>15 This includes 95 families and 476 genera of vascular plants.
-In total, 37 species of plants are endemic.